Discordi0/Practice/HBT/Machines/Bucket.md

 A: adserver

-Adding the new domain to the /etc/hosts file, we can see what is it.
+Adding the new domain to the /etc/hosts file, we can't see what is it.
 This is all we can see with just browsing it.

 ![](../../Img/Pasted%20image%2020250508142126.png)